 First, take a look at your email database.
-Pinpoint where your subscribers are located, and compare their engagement metrics to our benchmarks.
+Pinpoint where your subscribers are located, and compare their engagement metrics against our benchmarks.

 Then consider what you can do to beat the average results.

-For instance, you could switch up your offer to match your customers’ preferences and actions.
-Or play with calls to action or your email design.
+For instance, you could adjust your email frequency, switch up your offer to match your customers’ preferences and actions, or play with the placement and copy of your calls-to-action.

 |Country||Open rate||Click-through rate||Click-to-open rate||Unsubscribe rate||Spam rate|